mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 This is a project using AT&T syntax x86_64 assembly.
 It was written and compiled on a 64-bit Debian machine, and should work well on pretty much any 64-bit x86 linux distribution.

 ## Compilation
-You should be able to compile on any 64-bit Intel linux machine with the following commands:
+You should be able to compile on any 64-bit Linux Intel machine with the following commands:

 1. `as rpn.asm -o rpn.o`
 2. `ld rpn.o -o rpn`